liveahero-wiki/liveahero-wiki.github.io/_charas/polaris.md

 {% include sidekick-infobox.html stockId=10151 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="polaris"
+h_gachaResult = "The brightest star of the northern sky is here!
+The one who will crush evil and guide the weak!<br>That’s right, for I am Polaris Mask!<br>Lead me to the burning ring, Partner!" salesStart = "Let's go!
+It's a performance!" salesEnd = "Give me your loud applause!" battleStart = "The sound of the gong is calling me!<br>Polaris mask, is here!" action = "I'm on fire!" attack = "Hyah!" skill = "It's a slugfest!" special = "I'm gonna finish you off with this!<br>Fighting Spirit!
+Polaris Buster!" smallDamage = "Oops!" bigDamage = "What!?" win = "Yes!
+Big win!<br>Villains who want to fight me!
+I will wait for your challenge!" lose = "Damn it…I've done a lousy show…" assist = "Show me some guts!" assisted = "Thank you, Brother!"
 APPRECIATION = "Whoops, have I shown off too much?<br>Alright!
 Let's go eat some meat!<br>Eating meat is the best way to improve your physical strength!"
 DAILY = "Polaris mask is HERE!<br>Come on now, what kind of battle are we going to fight today?<br>Whether it be villain or a kaibutsu, let them all come at me!"
 HERO = "Hmm, that tiger hero called Justice...<br>I think his muscles are fit for professional wrestling.<br>I want to have a head-to-head battle with him!"